-As a result of inspection, where the overall rating of the firm's business administration is "Unsatisfactory and in need of immediate remediation in operations management system,.etc (Overall rating 4)," we wield collection reports at the time of the notification of the inspection results, and prompt the firms to make improvements (for information about overall ratings, see "7.
-Notification of Inspection Results" (page 40)).
+As a result of inspection, where the overall rating of the firm's business administration is "Unsatisfactory and in need of immediate remediation in operations management system, etc. (Overall rating 4)," the CPAAOB wields collection reports at the time of the notification of the inspection results, and prompt the firms to make improvements (for information about overall ratings, see "7.
+Notification of Inspection Results" (page 42)).